seishousetsu/seishousetsu.github.io/src/en/Introduction.md

 ## Contributing
  Anyone can contribute to the story.
 You can find the GitHub repository [here {{#include ../icons/link.svg}}](https://github.com/sjkim04/seishousetsu).

+## You're all set!
-So, put yourself in a couch, and please click the next page
+So, put yourself in a couch, and please click the bottom arrow to start the story...